redsun-acquisition/sunflare/docs/api/controller.md

 # `sunflare.presenter`

-Controllers come in two forms:
+Presenters come in two forms:

 - ``typing.Protocol`` classes:
   - no inheritance required, allows full customization of the controller;